risc0/risc0-ethereum/examples/governance/README.md

 It depends on how many votes are casted.
 Concretely, it depends on how many unique accounts cast a vote.
 The more accounts cast a vote, the more signature verifications are moved from onchain to offchain in the RISC Zero's zkVM.

-Using Foundry's gas reporting and fuzz testing, the data below were generated across 1000 runs.
+Using Foundry's gas reporting and fuzz testing, the data were generated using between 100 and 1000 accounts and across 1000 runs for averaging.

 ![gas usage comparison graph](tests/benchmarks/gas_usage_comparison.png)